Gsartorao/Gsartorao/README.md

 - 👋 Hi, I’m @Gsartorao
 - 👀 I’m interested in IT career
-- 🌱 I’m currently learning Java and C#
+- 🌱 I’m currently learning JavaScript and C#
 - 📫 How to reach me gsartorao@gmail.com

 <!---